Afrika Bambaataa & Jareh Das

 Afrika: It wasn't so much just the trip to Africa it was really the teachings of the most honourable Elijah Mohammed and Malcolm X administered by Louis Farrakhan that helped play a strong part in this [the big change].
 Before the trip I used to think Africa was negative or savage and this and that.
 But when you find out that the first of all people of our civilisation came from here it straightens your perspective with the truth.
 Seeing so many people getting up to do their own work, agriculture, their own buildings and stuff - this was a big turning point for me as well as starting to travel and speak to different humans on the planet and then finding out the real out story.
 Unravelling the mystery of history.

-Jareh: Your musical career has involved taking bold (even maybe risky) steps collaborating with artistes such as Kraftwerk and Arthur Baker and infusing electro into hip-hop, what prompted this change in direction, why the electo infusion, wasn't that quite risky at the time bringing electro into hip-hop coming from a hip-hop bakcground?
+Jareh: Your musical career has involved taking bold (even maybe risky) steps collaborating with artists such as Kraftwerk and Arthur Baker whilst infusing electro into hip-hop.
+What prompted this change in direction and why the electo infusion?
+Wasn't that quite risky at the time bringing electro into hip-hop coming from a hip-hop bakcground?

 Afrika: Well at the time it was called 'Techno Pop' it started becoming more Electro/Electro Funk was when we came out with that whole funk attitude to techno pop.
 It started with groups like Yellow Magic Orchestra, through Kraftwerk, through Gary Numan and the rest, Dick Hyman used to do the mood synthesisers and stuff like that, with us adding that heavy base and rhythms of James Brown, Sly & The Family Stone and all that helped to bring that funk to that techno pop so thus came the birth of Electro Funk from our Electro Funk came the birth Miami Base, Rio Funk, Trip Hop, Jungle and all the rest of the different electronica and all the words that keep changing which was the dawn of Electro Funk.